 - Pay your dog well!
-Dole out a bunch of good, tasty treats, do a food scatter on the ground, toss cookies away from you, etc. Do more than just hand your dog a treat.
+Dole out a jackpot–feed several tasty treats one by one.
+Do a food scatter on the ground at your feet.
+Toss cookies away from you.
+Do more than just hand your dog a treat.
 Make the food interesting!

 - Send your dog away from you.
 This is a big one, and may seem counterintuitive.
 We often call our dogs away from fun things, and that will actually damage our recall over time.
 Most dogs would rather chase a squirrel or sniff a tree than eat a measly cookie.
 So reward your dog for coming to you, then send him away again.
 He will learn that coming to you will get him some cookies AND he’ll be able to return to his own fun, too.
 If you ever have to call him permanently away from something especially fun, make sure you follow that up with other fun things…don’t just stick him on a leash or in a crate–play a game, practice known skills, etc.

 - Practice in lots of safe, fenced areas.
 Ask to borrow your friends’ or neighbors’ yards, or head to the dog park when no one is there.
 The more places you practice, the more reliable your recall will be.

 - Use long lines.
 Long lines are for safety, they are not training tools.
 That said, they can provide peace of mind and great opportunities to practice recalls.
 Your job is to reward your dog for coming to you and to be sure you are practicing in places where he can be successful.

 - Never correct your dog for not coming to you or pull him toward you with a leash.
 He may indeed come to you in that moment, but you won’t be building speed, drive, or desire to come to you.
 We want our dogs to barrel toward us, not creep up to us slowly in order to avoid punishment.